Valkyrihane/tetris/README.md

 Known bugs :
             Sometimes game will quit when using 'hold'

- CSFML library is nedded to launch the programm
+ CSFML library is needed to launch the programm